stream-labs/frontend-assignment/README.md

 ## Your mission

-Your mission, shoudl you choose to accept it, is to familiarize yourself with the browser canvas API and build a canvas with 2 draggable elements.
+Your mission, should you choose to accept it, is to familiarize yourself with the browser canvas API and build a canvas with 2 draggable elements.

 - The canvas should be 100% width with a 16:9 aspect ratio.
 The canvas should be responsive to browser window resizing.